jtabone16/onetext-takehome/README.md

 That being said, users can either build out flows manually by clicking `Add Step` and `Add Event` buttons or by importing a JSON file that contains the flow.
 They can also export a flow to a JSON file.
 Try importing the included `pizza_test_values.json` :)

+Users can also reset the flow by clicking the `Reset` button and save the flow to local browser storage by clicking the `Save` button.

 Lastly, as the user builds out a flow, they can see a visual representation of the flow on the left side of the screen.

 ## Technologies Used